-(A) Activities which would result in the conversion of forest lands to the rearing of livestock.
+(A) Activities which would result in the conversion of

 (B) The construction, upgrading, or maintenance of roads (including temporary haul roads for logging or other extractive industries) which pass through relatively undegraded forest lands.

 (C) The colonization of forest lands.